jzills/HmacManager/src/README.md

 > [!NOTE]
 > An implementation of `IHmacManagerFactory` is automatically registered with the DI container so it can be accessed anywhere services can be injected.

 A policy can be extended with schemes.
 These schemes represent the required headers that must be present in a request.
-These become a part of the signing content.
+The values of these headers become a part of the signing content.

     builder.Services.AddHmacManager(options =>
     {